 The ARP expects to meet its generation capacity requirements and maintain a 15% reserve margin with existing resources through the end of 2027.
-For the remainder of the TYSP study period (through December 31, 2029), FMPA anticipates additional seasonal (summer) peaking purchases will be required to maintain a 15% reserve margin.
-The projected peak native ARP summer load, inclusive of sales for resale, is 1,501 MW in 2020 and 1,428 MW in 2029, with reductions driven solely from assumed changes in sales for resale.
+For the remainder of the TYSP study period (through December 31, 2030), FMPA anticipates additional seasonal (summer) peaking purchases, which could be comprised of additional solar, energy storage, or offsets from load management, will be required to maintain a 15% reserve margin.
+The projected peak native ARP summer load, inclusive of sales for resale, is 1,481 MW in 2021 and 1,428 MW in 2030, with reductions driven solely from assumed changes in sales for resale.
 FMPA will continue to evaluate and develop sufficient, cost-effective resource alternatives for the ARP through its integrated resource planning process and work to optimize reserve levels to reduce costs for the ARP Participants.